OctopusDeploy/docs/docs/administration/authentication-providers/active-directory-authentication.md

 When the link is clicked, it redirects to a page which is configured to tell HTTP.sys to issue the browser challenge.
 The browser and HTTP.sys negotiate the authentication just like an IIS website would.
 The user principal is then passed to Octopus.
 Octopus will then query Active Directory for other information about the user.
 :::

-## Forms-based authentication with Active Directory
+## Forms-based authentication with Active Directory {#ActiveDirectoryauthentication-Forms-basedauthenticationwithActiveDirectory}

 Octopus also lets users sign in by entering their Active Directory credentials manually using the HTML form.
 This is useful if users sometimes need to authenticate with a different account than the one they are signed in to Windows as, or if network configuration prevents integrated authentication from working correctly.